chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 What Copyright Should I Use?
 ++++++++++++++++++++++++++++

-By signing a Contributor Agreement, you have agreed that code you contribute will be governed by the license and copyright of the project as a whole.
+By opening a PR with signed commits, you are agreeing that code you contribute will be governed by the license and copyright of the project as a whole.
 A standard block of license text is required at the top of every compiler, runtime, and module code file.
 Browse other files of the same type to see the